ShowMeBillyJo/wong-tai-sin-chims/README.md

 * Wireframe UI
 * ~~Finalize UI tech~~

+## Acknowledgements

+CSV to JSON conversion performed by [CSV to JSON](https://csvjson.com/csv2json)

 ## Copyright disclaimer

 I have never, do not, and will never claim any rights to the content of the Chims.
 What I've reproduced here is used explicitly and only for referential purposes.
-All Chims content is copyright &copy; [Vinechilizard\/VineChi](https://the-oracle-of-wong-tai-sin.webnode.page/about-me/).
+All Chims content is copyright &copy; [Vinechilizard/VineChi](https://the-oracle-of-wong-tai-sin.webnode.page/about-me/).